 Creating the Journal

 Each year, the JIA solicits submissions from undergraduate students at UBC.
 Submissions are anonymized and distributed to small working groups of editors, who receive training in copyediting and assessment expectations.
 Editors are assigned submissions based on their existing subject knowledge.
-In round one, Editors are looking for basic required elements: does the paper discuss an issue in international relations?
+In round one, editors are looking for basic required elements: does the paper discuss an issue in international relations?
 Is there a substantive argument made?
 Is it well-supported?
 Editors meet in their working groups to discuss each paper and make decisions on which papers will continue to round two by applying the JIA criteria.
 In our larger editorial meeting, each working group will present the papers they reviewed, and explain why they’ve decided to keep or cut each paper.

-Once the final shortlist of papers is developed, they are sent for faculty review.
-Faculty, who are selected on basis of expertise in the subject of the paper, send comments to the Editor in Chief.
-At this point, the authors of the papers are revealed, and Editors work on a one-on-one basis with the author to make modifications for publication, based on feedback from JIA editorial rounds as well as faculty comments.
-Edits at this stage can range from minor copy-edits such as citation formatting, or could include asking the author to provide an additional background paragraph in their introduction.
+Once the final shortlist of papers is developed, they are sent to faculty for review.
+Faculty are selected based on their expertise in the subject area.
+At this point, the authors of the selected papers are notified, and editors work one-on-one with an author to make modifications for publication, based on feedback from JIA editorial rounds as well as faculty comments.
+Edits at this stage can be minor copy-edits such as citation formatting, or could include asking the author to provide an additional background paragraph in their introduction.
 Authors have the final say on any and all changes made to their paper and can withdraw their paper from consideration at any time.

-The JIA is grateful for the support of the UBC International Relations Student Association (IRSA), the UBC Faculty of Arts and the Department of International Relations.
+The JIA is grateful for the support of the UBC International Relations Student Association (IRSA), the UBC Faculty of Arts, and the Department of International Relations.